Argosarchus: Description

 Females can reach up to 20 cm (but are usually 12–15 cm), making this endemic species the longest New Zealand insect.
 A distinguishing feature is the coxa of the two forelegs is purple or pink.
 Females are much larger than males and have a visibly spiny thorax.
 Males are much skinnier and shorter, usually up to 10 cm.
 The colour of A. horridus ranges from pale white to dark brown, with females usually being grey and males being a dark greenish-brown or dark brown.
+Males have longer spines but less of them.

 Life cycle and mating behaviour

 Like many other New Zealand stick insects, A. horridus is facultatively parthenogenetic.
 Because of that, some populations consist of only females who reproduce asexually, while other populations have both males and females and can reproduce by either asexual or sexual reproduction.
 Adults hatch in early summer and can be seen hanging off their host plant, feeding on it.
 They are mostly active at night, with males actively searching for females.

 Males will mate with females by climbing on to their back, and using the toothed claspers near their genitalia to attach and begin copulation.
 Males may remain clasped onto a female, even if not mating, in order to mate-guard.
 Mature females lay eggs continuously throughout their adult life, indiscriminately dropping them to the ground.
 The large eggs resemble plant seeds, and are well-camouflaged on the forest floor.
 Eggs hatch in early spring, and nymphs resemble miniature adults.
 Like other stick insects, A. horridus is hemimetabolous, and nymphs grow by moulting, going through six instars until final adulthood.